-While the new Richard Mille RM 017 Tourbillon Extra Flat watch will feature the same razor-sharp, slightly curved lug-less case (well, it’s not really “lugless” since the places of rubber strap attachment are integrated into the case itself,) the hand-wound Caliber RM 017 tourbillon movement that powers the timekeeper seems to be slightly reworked for this version.
+While the new RM 017 Tourbillon Extra Flat will feature the same razor-sharp, slightly curved lug-less case (well, it’s not really “lugless” since the places of rubber strap attachment are integrated into the case itself,) the hand-wound Caliber RM 017 tourbillon movement that powers the timekeeper seems to be slightly reworked for this version.

 The main difference is that this version of the caliber has the original baseplate that was made of carbon nanofiber material ditched in favor of one made of titanium.

 The new material is not that “revolutionary” as the carbon nanofiber but is a lot less expensive to manufacture and easier to work with.
 Also, I have the impression that they decided to use the light-weight metal alloy to make the base plate a tiny bit thinner, even if a trifle heavier.

 The dial, still a pretty messy thing to look at, is now a trifle more legible than the one on the original model.
 Also, I can’t help to notice that in real life the way the gears, the tourbillon carriage and other parts of the moving guts are visible through two layers of sapphire is absolutely mesmerizing.
 You can put the piece on a (preferably) expensive desk and watch it go for hours.
 I mean, if you ever wanted a device that would help you with meditation, this ultra-expensive gadget will fit the bill.